• Home

 Social Stories

 You know I LOVE a good social story.
 Reviewing proper behavior during a fire drill was a great one to read.
 We also practiced a mock fire drill every day.
 That may seem really disruptive to your daily routine, but it is really worth it if there ever was an emergency.
 There are so many sensory issues wrapped up with the fire alarm.
 It is loud, it can be crowded in the hallway, and it is a totally unexpected part of the daily routine.
 For this unit, I used 2 social stories.
 I had one I created using photos that we would read at the beginning of the lesson.
-I also made one that just had black and white symbols from Boardmaker they could color and take home.
+I also made one that just had black and white symbols from Boardmaker that they could color and take home.
 If you would like a free copy of the black and white booklet, Fire Drills, click the button at the bottom of this post.

 Power Cards

 Have you ever used a power card?
 They are a really great tool when you are working on social skills in various locations.
 They are small, usually the size of an index card that summarizes the key points in the social story.
 I like to let students personalize their cards with stickers or other art media to make them look “cool.”
-They can be differentiated to meet the need of the student.
+They can be differentiated to meet the needs of the student.
 Some use pictures, and some use words.
 The ones for the fire drill should be kept in a specific location once you are done teaching this unit so students can take the cards with them whenever there is a fire drill.

 I hope you found some helpful tips and suggestions in this post.
 Sometimes I think I am just documenting what people already know, but maybe there was one part you want to add to your own lessons this year.
 Thanks for all you do for our special kids.
 The difference you make is immeasurable.